 The Home Office have now applied to the Court of Appeal for permission to appeal against the Upper Tribunal’s decision.

-VLT is represented by Ben Goldberg and Katherine Soroya of Turpin Miller LLP, and Gráinne Mellon and Eva Doerr of Garden Court Chambers.
+VLT is represented by Ben Goldberg, Katherine Soroya and William Shelley of Turpin Miller LLP, and Gráinne Mellon and Eva Doerr of Garden Court Chambers.

 Turpin Miller’s Legal Aid Immigration Team is representing a number of individuals challenging the Home Office’s decisions and policy on granting leave to victims of trafficking.